 - 3.83 This housing site was allocated for development in the Edinburgh Local Development Plan (2016).
 Proposal for housing development and open space improvements to provide new housing on approximately half of the site and improve the quality of the remaining open space. - 3.84 The Council will prepare a Place Brief for the site.
 The Place Brief will establish high level principles to inform future master planning and design processes.
 Local communities and key stakeholders will be consulted through the development of the Place Brief.
-Once approved the Place Brief will become non-statutory planning guidance.
+Once approved the Place Brief will become non-statutory guidance.
 Proposals for any part of this site in advance of an approved Place Brief will be considered as premature in line with Policy Env 2.
-Proposals will also be assessed against the Redford Barracks Development Principles, a Place Brief and other relevant local plan policies, for example on matters such as design, accessibility, landscaping and biodiversity.